C-L-I-C/CLIC/README.md

 /decode - Translate your binary code to message.

 /quote - Fetch daily inspirational quote to sparkle ✨ your day!

+/dad - Fetch and display a random dad joke.

 /piglatin - Translate your message to Pig Latin 🐷 .